xpack/web-jekyll/_posts/releases/ricv-none-embed-gcc/2019-11-01-riscv-none-embed-gcc-v8-3-0-1-1-released.md

   instructions that fail in bare metal environments
 - `march=rv32imaf/mabi=ilp32f` was added to the list of multilibs
 - the standard documentation, in PDF and HTML, is included
+- experimental support for Pyhton in GDB was added

 ## newlib-nano